 Step 6 - Product Type GTC

-In order to view the General Terms & Conditions for the product simply click on the View/Accpet button in the Trade Acceptance screen.
+In order to view the General Terms & Conditions for the product simply click on the View/Accept button in the Trade Submission screen.

-If no Registered, user , from your company has read the GTC for that product the trade acceptance screen will inform you of this.
 The GTC screen has two buttons:

 I Accept button

-I do not accept button.
+Cancel.

-If you choose the accept button in the GTC window your company name and the traders name and time stamp will be recorded.
-EnronOnline will record that your company has now read the GTC for this product and any Trader from your company will not be required to read the GTC before performing a transaction in future.
-The Trade Acceptance Screen will now display the accept button and allow you to proceed with the transaction.
+If you choose the “I accept” button in the GTC window your company name and time stamp will be recorded.
+EnronOnline will record that your company has now read the GTC for this product and any other users from your company will not be required to read the GTC before performing a transaction in the future.
+The Trade Submission Screen will now display the accept button and allow you to proceed with the transaction.

-If you click on the close button you will again be returned to the Trade Acceptance page.
+If you click on the close button you will again be returned to the Trade Submission Screen.

-If a registered user from your company has read and accepted the General Terms & Conditions for the product then the GTC window will only display a close button, which will return you to the Trade Acceptance Screen, and a print button to print off the product specific GTC.

 Incomplete Transaction

 After you have selected “Accept” in the Trade Acceptance Screen the screen will disappear and the transaction will be submitted to the EnronOnline trading system for processing.
-If the trade has not been processed and failed a new window will appear informing you that:
+If the cannot be completed, then a new window will appear, informing you that:

-The trade has failed
+The trade was not completed

-The reason for the failure.
+The reason

 The main reasons why a trade can fail are: